BrickMMO/wic/index.markdown

 ![Student 100001 Raw Data](images/student-100001-chart.png)

 **Observations**

-The self-efficacy for GitHub, Markdown, adn PHP increased as fast as topics such as C#, CSS, HTML, and JavaScript despite not having courses deicated to these topics.
+The self-efficacy for GitHub, Markdown, and PHP (taught using the WIC methodology) increased as fast as topics such as C#, CSS, HTML, and JavaScript despite not having courses deicated to these topics.
 The self-efficacy in PHP declined over the course, this is likely due to this student not choosing an Individual or Group Task related to PHP.

 #### Student 100019